-Wilbert Roget, II is a veteran composer in the video game industry, having written scores for Call of Duty, Star Wars, and several of the biggest franchises in the field.
+Wilbert Roget, II is a veteran composer in the video game and film industries.
 He joined LucasArts as a staff composer in 2008, where he scored several games in the Star Wars universe, including Star Wars: The Old Republic and Star Wars: First Assault.
-He later became a freelance writer, scoring Call of Duty: WWII, Guild Wars 2: Path of Fire, Lara Croft and the Temple of Osiris, Dead Island 2, Anew: The Distant Light and other indie and AAA titles.
-His scores have earned him several awards and nominations from the Game Audio Network Guild, the Academy of Interactive Arts & Sciences (D.I.C.E.
+He later became a freelance writer, scoring Mortal Kombat 1, Star Wars: Outlaws, Call of Duty: WWII, the Emmy Award-winning Star Wars: Vader Immortal, as well as many other high profile game scores.
+He has also written for Japanese anime, scoring the upcoming Gundam: Requiem for Vengeance.
+His work has earned him several awards and nominations from ASCAP, the Game Audio Network Guild, the Academy of Interactive Arts and Sciences (D.I.C.E.
 Awards), and others.

 Roget also co-founded Impact Soundworks, a successful music software company, and is an accomplished lecturer on game music, giving talks at the Game Developers Conference, SF Conservatory of Music, Yale University and other institutions.
 He frequently gives online masterclasses and tutorials on music composition and production, and has a passion for teaching the craft.